arnoblalam/iron_mq_haskell/README.md

-Python language binding for IronMQ.
+Haskell language binding for IronMQ.
 [IronMQ](http://www.iron.io/products/mq) is an elastic message queue for managing data and event flow within cloud applications and between systems.
 [See How It Works](http://www.iron.io/products/mq/how)

 # Getting Started